 - It’s too much of an effort to see people

 - I don’t have any real friends

 - I’m sick of dealing with people

 Reasons you might be withdrawing

-- Not really clicking with the friends you have.
 There comes a time when you’re chatting away to your friends and it suddenly dawns on you that you have nothing in common.
-Hanging out with people that you don’t really get on with isn’t all that enticing, so it’s not surprising you’re avoiding them.
+Hanging out with people that you don’t really get on with isn’t all that enticing, so it’s not surprising you’re avoiding them

 If any of the above reasons are causing you grief (or others we haven’t mentioned), it’s always worth having a chat to someone you either know or trust.
 Sometimes wanting to run away and hibernate can just be a momentary thing, and soon you’ll be back in the swing of things socially.